 Go a little further out of town for the surfing beaches of Plage d’Erromardie, Plage de Mayarco, Plage de Lafiténia, and Plage de Cénitz, both of which are known as particularly good surfing beaches.

 With such a reputation, there are excellent surf shops where you can buy or hire equipment and also book lessons for one-off classes or a week-long immersion into the art.

 Where to Stay and Eat

-The smart 3-star Hotel de la Plage has balconies looking right over the sea and less expensive rooms overlooking the town.
+- The smart 3-star Hotel de la Plage (Promenade Jacques Thibaud) has balconies looking right over the sea and less expensive rooms overlooking the town.
 It’s comfortable and well run, with good bathrooms and a good restaurant, La Brouillarta.
 You'll get good food and if you’re lucky you might catch a view from the huge windows of the brouillarta itself, a storm that rolls in from the sea.

-Zoko Moko’s stone walls and pristine white tables and chairs is the setting for some excellent cooking.
+- Zoko Moko’s (6 rue Mazarin) stone walls and pristine white tables and chairs set the stage for some excellent cooking.
 It’s more expensive than many of the town’s restaurants but worth the price for top seafood and fresh ingredients.